CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/HOL3-exercise4.md

 ### Task 1: Failover the Infrastructure to Azure Cloud

+In this task, you will perform a failover of the replicated VM from on-premises to Azure.
+This action brings the VM online in Azure and confirms disaster recovery readiness by committing the failover.

 1. In the **search resources, services and docs bar**, type **Recovery services vaults (1)**.
 From the dropdown results under **Services**, click on **Recovery Services vaults (2)**.

     ![](Images/15-7-25-l10-1.png)